Crash Game Probability Calculator

 The Only Honest Approach

-Frequently Asked Questions (FAQ)
+Frequently Asked Questions

-Is there an Aviator Predictor app that works?
+Is there an Aviator predictor app that works?

 What is the crash game probability formula?

-How does the Aviator Spribe algorithm work?
+How does Aviator provably fair verification work?

 What is the RTP of Aviator and other crash games?